PartyDAO/party-protocol/docs/crowdfund.md

 - Are trying to buy a specific ERC721 contract + token ID listed on an auction market.
 - Directly interact with a Market Wrapper, which is an abstractions/wrapper of an NFT auction protocol.
   - These Market Wrappers are inherited from [v1](https://github.com/PartyDAO/PartyBid) of the protocol and are actually delegatecalled into.
-- While active, users can contribute ETH to the cause.
+- While active, users can contribute ETH.
 - While active, ETH bids can be placed by anyone via the `bid()` function.
 - Succeeds if anyone calls `finalize()`, which attempts to settle the auction, and the crowdfund ends up holding the NFT.
-- Fails if the `expiry` time passes before acquiring an eligible NFT.
+- Fails if the `expiry` time passes before acquiring the specified NFT.

 #### Crowdfund Specific Creation Options